abdullahselek/ForceTouchActions/README.md

 $ gem install cocoapods
 ```

-To integrate ASMapLauncher into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate ForceTouchActions into your Xcode project using CocoaPods, specify it in your Podfile:

 ```objc
 source 'https://github.com/CocoaPods/Specs.git'